Changissnz/nu_merchant_principal/README.md

 a label for a statement, is not confined to the roles of positive or negative application.
 The idiom does not have to be an encouragement for some wanted future.
-Instead, it can be the future's discouragement, to steer the reception to an alternative future after the hopeful chain of their decisions.
+Instead, it can be a planned future's discouragement, to steer the reception to an alternative future after the hopeful change of their decisions.
 The idiom, past the events, does not have to be an insight of wisdom that can help for a brighter future.
 Instead, the idiom may just as well be a statement on the darkness, the tragedy of